Learn how to make gravy from turkey drippings for the best holiday meal! 15 minutes is all you need to make this Roast Turkey Gravy from Scratch.

 - A gravy boat for serving all that delicious gravy you’ve made!

-Here are all my best no-fail tips for making the BEST homemade roast turkey gravy from scratch:
+Here are all my best no-fail tips for making the BEST turkey gravy from scratch:

 - Save the pan juices.
-Making your own homemade gravy is SO easy with the pan juices left over from your roast turkey and it truly gives the gravy the most flavour.
+Making gravy from turkey drippings is SO easy with the pan juices left over from your turkey.
+It truly gives the turkey gravy the most flavour.

 - Use low heat.
-The temptation might be to crank up the heat to get your gravy on the table faster but let me assure you, low and slow is best for homemade gravy.
+The temptation might be to crank up the heat to get your gravy on the table faster but let me assure you, low and slow is best.

 - Give it your full attention.
 Unfortunately, this is just one of those things that’s going to require a little bit of attention, but it will be SO worth it.
-Whisking pretty much constantly is the key to a gravy that emulsifies well and stays nice and smooth.
+Whisking pretty much constantly is the key to the perfection emulsion.
+It helps it to stay nice and smooth.

 - Add some wine.
-We love the full-bodied flavour that adding just a splash of wine gives to our roast turkey gravy.
+We love the full-bodied flavour that adding just a splash of wine gives to the sauce.

 - Strain it.
 Those lumps don’t disappear by themselves!
-Professional chefs almost always strain their sauces and it’s truly the only way to ensure a nice smooth gravy every single time.
+Professional chefs almost always strain their sauces and it’s truly the only way to ensure a nice smooth sauce every single time.

 - Add some butter.
 This is an optional step, and I don’t do this every time, but adding a teaspoon or two (or three!) of butter to your strained gravy gives it the perfect sheen and shine, making it nice and glossy.
-For a special holiday dinner, it’s a lovely touch that gives your gravy that restaurant quality.
+For a special holiday dinner, it’s a lovely touch that gives a restaurant quality touch.

 NEVER MISS A POST!
 FOLLOW ME ON: